6 ESL Groundhog Day Lessons to Chase Away the Winter Blues

 Groundhog Day offers you a great opportunity to practice grammar with your ESL students, whether they’re beginners or advanced students of English.

 Talk with your students about how the significance of Groundhog Day is whether or not we’ll experience six more weeks of winter, and how that’s tied to the groundhog and his shadow.
-You may also want to show them “The History of Groundhog Day.”
-This video is from FluentU.
+You may also want to show them “The History of Groundhog Day” on FluentU.

 - For beginners, stick to using modal verbs.
 These auxiliary verbs (might, may, can, could, etc.) are great for making predictions.